ho-nl/graphcommerce-deployment-workflows/README-hypernode.md

     proxy_set_header Host $host;
 }
 ```

+Repeat the above if your frontend must be reachable by multiple domains.
+The
+`/data/web/nginx/<your_front_end_domain>` directory should already exist as a result of running the
+`hypernode-manage-vhosts` command when setting up the vhosts.

 ## Notes
 - Possible workaround to run PM2 as a forking daemon using supervisord: https://github.com/Supervisor/supervisor/issues/147